Arrow season 7: Writing

 In May 2018, outgoing showrunner Marc Guggenheim revealed that the Longbow Hunters, a villainous organization in DC Comics, would be teased in the sixth-season finale before being introduced in the seventh season.
 Following the conclusion of the sixth season, which marked the first time in the series' history where the season's main antagonist was still at large, Guggenheim's successor Beth Schwartz confirmed that Ricardo Diaz / Dragon would return and, like his comic book counterpart, establish the Longbow Hunters, "a legendary group of assassins Diaz recruits to get back at Team Arrow for toppling his nascent criminal empire at the end of season 6."

 Schwartz revealed that "redemption" would be the theme of the seventh season, "since last season when Oliver outed his identity, the city is a little bit mixed about how they feel about the Green Arrow."
 Stephen Amell commented that there is "nothing about [Oliver] that's heroic" in the season premiere.
 While Schwartz confirmed that other characters would be influenced by the season's theme, she stated that after Black Siren committed several murders during her partnership with Diaz, she still has "a large way to go to redeem herself from last season."
 The previous season also left off with Team Arrow fractured and divided.
 This season sees its members redefining their roles and what it means to be heroes to an anti-vigilante Star City, while honoring "the sacrifice Oliver made for them."
 The showrunner named Felicity's storyline as one of her favorites for the season's first half.
 "We played her pretty parallel to Oliver, where she's hiding and not being herself.
 She's in protective custody, but when someone attacks her family, she can't ignore that, so she has to fight back."
 Schwartz also said that the season would be "grounded" and have a "dark" tone, similar to that of the first season.

-The seventh season is the first time the series will employ a female-dominated writing staff, with new writers being introduced this season.
+The seventh season is the first time the series will employ a female-dominated writing staff, thanks to new writers being introduced this season.
 Schwartz said the seventh season would not be based on David S. Goyer's scrapped film Green Arrow: Escape From Super Max, which would have featured Oliver Queen being arrested, exposed as the Green Arrow, and attempting a prison escape.
 Amell reported that the season would employ a new storytelling technique.
 This was later revealed to be sporadic flashforwards, as opposed to the weekly flashbacks of seasons past.
 Schwartz named Westworld and This Is Us as inspirations for the time structure, and Prison Break as an inspiration for the prison arc.
 Amell also revealed that he requested that the seventh season be written as if it were the series' last.